websy85/sense-search-components/README.md

 ## Sense Search Components
-A collection of HTML/JavaScript APIs that allow you to leverage the power of the Qlik Sense QIX engine to embed search in to a Web application.
+A collection of HTML/JavaScript components that allow you to leverage the power of the Qlik Sense QIX engine to embed search in to a Web application.

 The components can be used with the Qlik Sense Capability API, a QSocks implementation or on own their own.